Ph.D. in Psychology – Clinical and Clinical Child Psychology

 Aim #4: Graduates value, conduct and critically evaluate research that advance our understanding of and ability to influence human behavior.

 A. They value the role of science in society, data-based theory and evidence-based practice (treatment, assessment, education, training, prevention, etc.).
 They are skeptical of assertions that are not supported with credible data and theories that are not well-founded in basic research.

 B. They understand the body of scientific knowledge comprising the field of psychology, including research methods, techniques of data collection and analysis, development across the life span and biological, cognitive, affective and social bases of behavior.

 C. They generate research and discover new information that advances the science of psychology, and contribute routinely to the literature in the discipline of psychology (or allied disciplines).

-Goal #5: Graduates instruct and supervise others in areas pertinent to the foundations and principles of psychology.
+Aim #5: Graduates instruct and supervise others in areas pertinent to the foundations and principles of psychology.

-Objectives for Goal #5:
+Competencies for Aim #5: